-The Company's operating income is derived from the lease of Palazzo Capua in Sliema.
+The Company's rental income is derived from the lease of Palazzo Capua in Sliema.
 Revenue remained stable in line with previous year results.
-Administrative expenses were slightly lower than previous year.
-The operating profit during the year under review amounted to EUR78,807 (2019: EUR59,380).
+Administrative expenses were higher than the previous year by EUR13,362, representing an increase in the provision for expected credit losses.
+The operating profit during the year under review amounted to EUR127,774 (2020: EUR141,136).

-Interest income from related parties decreased by EUR113,725 from EUR2,872,747 in 2019 to EUR2,759,022 in 2020, reflecting an overall decrease of 4%.
-On the other hand, finance costs remained constant at EUR2,400,000 in line with previous year.
+Interest income from related parties increased marginally by EUR18,593 from EUR2,759,022 in 2020 to EUR2,777,615 in 2021.
+On the other hand, finance costs remained constant at EUR2,462,329 in line with previous year.

-During the year under review, the Company registered a net loss before taxation of EUR1,142,117 (2019: profit of EUR974,894).
+During the year under review, the Company registered a net profit before taxation of EUR351,042 (2020: a net loss before taxation of EUR1,142,117).

 The share of results of associate relate to the holding of 19.91% in Suncrest Hotels p.l.c.
-The Company registered a net loss for the year due to its share of results of the associate.
+In 2020, the Company registered a net loss for the year due to its share of results of the associate.
 This was the result of a fair valuation of the Investment Property held by Suncrest Hotels p.l.c. whose valuation was impacted by the COVID-19 pandemic.
+The holding in Suncrest Hotels p.l.c. was sold to a related party during the year.